 In contrast, the experts from local organisations in different African, Central-American and Asian countries and from international organisations were sceptical about the market potential of an improved safe water container.
 Most of the organisations emphasised the need for such a container, but thought that the water users would not pay more for an improved container than for the containers they currently use (commonly 1 - 3 USD maximum 5 USD.
 In the online survey, 29 participants out of 35 estimated that WTP was less than 5 CHF.
-The experts also mentioned that the most relevant features of the improved containers were: "easy to carry," "durable/robust," "(robust) tap," "easy to ship/transport," and "large opening/easy to clean," while respondents of the online survey mentioned "lid," "a large opening," and "durable."
+The experts also mentioned that the most relevant features of the improved containers were: "easy to carry", "durable/robust", "(robust) tap", "easy to ship/transport" and "large openings/easy to clean", while respondents of the online survey mentioned "lid", "a large opening" and "durable".